OrdinaryMagician/VkDoom_m/README.md

 ### Releases

-~~We do not have any official release of VKDoom yet.
-You can however download a binary build of the latest master branch commit at https://github.com/dpjudas/VkDoom/releases/tag/nightly~~
+We do not have any official release of VKDoom yet.
+You can however download a binary build of the latest master branch commit at https://github.com/OrdinaryMagician/VkDoom_m/releases/tag/nightly

-This fork currently doesn't do autobuilds, but do stay tuned.

 ### Build Guide